Ikytsu/PyNote/README.md

 # PyNote
-Low-budget alternative to Notion
+*"Notion's rebellious little sibling – open-source, no strings attached, and built with love (and caffeine)."*

+---

-## Warning
+## ⚠️ Disclaimer
-This project is made for educational purposes, so it may be unstable.
+This project is primarily for educational purposes.
+Use at your own risk.
+---

-## Dependencies
+## 📦 Dependencies
 ``customtkinter`` and ``tkinter`` (for Linux users who don't have it already)
+---

-## Features
+## ✨ Features (Coming Soon™)
 **Note that these features aren't implemented yet.
 See the plan section.**

 - **Custom settings**, including: